the-teachingRSE-project/competencies/competencies.md

       out to colleagues.&
-    Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research life-cycle.& Research organizations have extensive infrastructure to manage the research life-cycle, this can support researchers/RSEs.
+    Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research life-cycle.& Research organisations have extensive infrastructure to manage the research life-cycle, this can support researchers/RSEs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%